How do you have a baby on a budget?

 Having a baby doesn’t have to be expensive.
 If you shop ahead and apply some baby money saving strategies, you should be able to drastically reduce your expenses.

-Related Baby Savings Articles:
+Related Baby on a Budget Articles:

 - Realistic Hospital Bag Checklisf (What I ACTUALLY used!)

 - Baby Essentials in the first Three Months you can’t forget about

 - Free Baby Stuff (Most is shipped directly to your door)

 - Pregnancy Must Haves I Couldn’t Live Without

 - Best Gifts for New Dads